Thomas Peter Anderson Stuart: Public life

-In 1980 Stuart was asked to become a member of the board of health; and from 1893–96, was medical adviser to the government and president of the Board of Health, the dual offices carrying a salary of £1030 a year.
+In 1980 Stuart was asked to become a member of the board of health; and from 1893 to 1896, was medical adviser to the government and president of the Board of Health, the dual offices carrying a salary of £1030 a year.
 Some objection was made to Stuart undertaking these positions while still a full-time officer of the university.
 A public service board having been constituted it ruled that though Stuart was a highly efficient officer he should give his whole time to the government positions.
 Stuart decided to resign as president, but continued to be a member of the board for the remainder of his life.
 On 18 September 1894, Stuart married Dorothy Primrose, a relative of Lord Rosebery.

 Royal Prince Alfred Hospital and late life

 Stuart began to do some public lecturing and took an active interest in the Royal Prince Alfred Hospital.
 In 1901, Stuart became chairman, and it was largely due to his abilities that this hospital became the largest general hospital in Australia.
 In 1901, Stuart was responsible for the opening of a department of dentistry at the university.
 In 1905, Stuart became the inaugural president of the United Dental Hospital of Sydney, in doing so, he had to overcome the opposition of American-trained dentists led by Henry Peach.
 Later that year, he was appointed the first president of the Australasian Massage Association (later renamed the Australian Physiotherapy Association).

 In 1914, he was made a knight bachelor.